plausible/website/_articles/plausible-the-more-accurate-alternative-to-google-analytics.md

 No consent banners means no declines and no missing data in the first place.
 It’s also great for creating a better website experience!

-## Filtering out spam and bot traffic
+## Spam and bot traffic skewing data

 One of the major challenges with web analytics is filtering out spam and bot traffic that can skew your data.
 GA4 excludes known bots automatically.